-ink.
+This course will give students the opportunity to create with ink.
 Various techniques, such as calligraphy, painting with values of ink, glue and watercolor design, and abstract designs will be covered.
-Beginning drawing and calligraphy
+Beginning drawing and calligraphy techniques will be applied.

 ARTZ 221 - Painting I